 ALTER TABLE department RENAME COLUMN dep_id to department_id;

 e.
 Drop a table – Deletes a Table and along with it all its contents.
-Syntax-
+Following is the syntax-

 DROP TABLE <Table_name>;